 ARE YOU ASKING OTHERS TO CARRY YOU?

 We ask for your membership because we believe it is important.
 It is certain you would not to go to a restaurant or grocery store and even THINK of not paying for their services/products!
-Some might be tempted to think that the Union isn’t functioning because you are not currently being disciplined, but the Union and your contract are working every day on your behalf.
-Or, you may have been told the Union has to represent you even if you don’t pay dues, but remember, without dues paying members there is no Union.
-The Union, or rather the dues paying members – your co-workers are working hard to keep and advance your wages, improve your working conditions, and maintain your contract.
-Your dues paying member peers are doing that for you and for themselves!
-Your membership insures that you will be treated professionally and fairly, and that you will be provided due process, and a seat at the table.
+Some might be tempted to think that the Union isn’t functioning, however, the Union and your contract are working every day on your behalf.
+Or, you may have been told the Union has to represent you even if you don’t pay dues, but remember, without dues-paying members, there is no Union.
+The dues-paying members – your co-workers are working hard to keep and advance your wages, improve your working conditions, and maintain your contract.
+Your membership ensures that you will be treated professionally and fairly.

 STRENGTH AND POWER